liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/03-adding-third-party-libraries-to-a-module.markdown

 ## Library Package Resolution Workflow [](id=library-package-resolution-workflow)

-When you have a dependency on a JAR, much of the time you only need parts of it.
+When you depend on a library JAR, much of the time you only need parts of it.
-The OSGi container can resolve dependencies faster if you specify only the packages your module and its transitive dependencies need.
-Since bnd adds all packages on the module's classpath to `MANIFEST.MF`'s `Import-Package` header, to resolve dependencies faster you must manually specify the packages your module uses.
-In this way, you avoid having dependencies on bundles you don't need.
+Explicitly specifying only the Java packages you need makes your bundle more modular.
+This also insulates modules that depend on your module from unneeded packages.

-Here's a configuration workflow that minimizes dependencies and package imports:
+Here's a configuration workflow that minimizes dependencies and Java package
+imports:

 1. Add the library as a compile-only dependency (e.g., `compileOnly` in Gradle).